 Smart contracts have unlimited potential and are already disrupting several industries, and the financial services sector is no stranger to blockchain technology.

 A massive increase in the adoption of blockchain solutions by the financial services industry can be seen in the past few years.
 Financial services firms use DeFi smart contracts to implement blockchain-based solutions for various use cases.

 Smart contracts enable trustless agreements, execute contractual obligations, and pay out investors automatically when predefined conditions are met.

-This article discusses the top 5 use cases of DeFi Smart Contract.
+This article discusses the top 5 use cases of the DeFi Smart Contract.

 But first, let’s have a look at the background of DeFi.

 DeFi is a decentralized network where enterprises and financial institutions can build and run their financial applications on the blockchain.
 A key feature of DeFi is that it makes it easy to develop, deploy, and operate financial applications, such as smart contracts, crypto exchange platforms, crypto wallets, payment gateways, and more.

 Defi’s platform enables enterprises to build blockchain applications without spending resources on developing and maintaining a blockchain network.
 Defi’s platform also allows enterprises to build applications connecting to multiple blockchains.
 This makes it easy for enterprises to deploy blockchain applications that can process payments in various currencies, assets, and cryptocurrencies.